OpenFACADES: An Open Framework for Architectural Caption and Attribute Data Enrichment via Street View Imagery: Methodology

-The dataset contains four types of labels: categorical, single-word Q\&A, multi-attribute Q\&A, and captioning labels.
-Categorical labels are used to fine-tune CNN/ViT-based vision models, serving as the baseline for evaluating the performance of common practices.
-Single-word Q\&A labels are derived from categorical labels by appending the label to specific questions about the four building attributes, thereby generating concise question-to-label pairs based on building information.
-Multi-attribute Q\&A and captioning labels are generated using the state-of-the-art multimodal large language model, ChatGPT-4o, through the OpenAI API\footnote{\url{https://www.openai.com/}}.
-This task involves prompting the model to annotate or describe the building features visible in the images, thereby creating an image-text training set.
-Table~\ref{tab_label_type} provides detailed indication of data sources and examples of these labels, showcasing the comprehensive structure of the dataset designed to facilitate the interpretation of building imagery.
+The dataset contains four types of labels: single-attribute label, single-attribute Q\&A, multi-attribute Q\&A, and captioning labels.
+Single-attribute labels are used to fine-tune CV models, serving as the baseline for evaluating the performance of common practices.
+Single-attribute Q\&A labels are derived from those single-attribute labels by appending the label to specific questions about the four building attributes, thereby generating concise question-to-label pairs based on building information.
+Multi-attribute Q\&A and captioning labels are generated using the state-of-the-art multimodal large language model, ChatGPT-4o , through the OpenAI API\footnote{\url{https://www.openai.com/}}.
+This task involves prompting the model to annotate or describe the building features visible in the images, thereby creating an image-text dataset.
+Figure~\ref{fig_label_type} provides detailed indication of data sources and examples of these labels.

+Among these labels, the single- and multi-attribute Q\&A outputs share a consistent, structured format constrained by predefined vocabulary, whereas the captioning task provides a free-form textual description that often embeds the same attributes in more expressive language, forming a hierarchical relationship with the Q\&A formats.
+For example, a building labeled as ``brick'' (material), ``1920'' (age), ``3'' (floors), and ``house'' (type) in the Q\&A tasks might be described in the captioning output as ``a three-story house with visible brickwork, built in the early 20th century'', reflecting increased richness in narrative form.
+Inconsistencies can arise between OSM ground truth labels and ChatGPT-generated labels that slight discrepancies (e.g., differing building floor or age estimates) occur when ChatGPT assigns different labels to buildings with ambiguous features.